temcocontrols/T3000Webview/docs/trend-log/ffi_sync_service_flow.md

 #### UI Configuration

-Users can configure the sync interval through the **Database Configuration** modal in TrendLogChart:
+Users can configure the sync interval through the **Trendlog Configuration** modal in TrendLogChart:

 **Preset Options:**
 - 5 minutes (default)